MrPicklePinosaur/shrs/docs/content/docs/shell-config/prompt.md

 ### Will be updated when prompt API is more stable

-First define your own prompt and implement the `Prompt` trait.
+First define your own prompt and implement the `Prompt` trait:

 ```rust
 use shrs::{Prompt, prompt::top_pwd};